Grief

 Grief Group at United Christian Parish

-If you have experienced a loss and are struggling to cope with your grief, we invite you to our grief group which begins meeting regularly in the fall of 2025.
-There will be an interest meting on August 10 to learn more about the group.
+If you have experienced a loss and are struggling to cope with your grief, we invite you to our grief group which meets on the third Sunday of the month from 12:30-2 PM.

 About the Group